 I am starting a new column discussing my opinions on the future of technology and innovation.
 My opinions will be based on research from VC firms, tech companies, universities, and interviews with eminent visionaries.

-Ella Baker once said In order to see where we are going, we not only must remember where we have been but we must understand where we have been.
+Ella Baker once said that in order to see where we are going, we not only must remember where we have been but we must understand where we have been.
 Smartphones started from humble beginnings in the form of a mobile phone.
 Mobile phones (1983 – 1990) had the ability to call, send text messages, and on some occasions had a camera.
-They usually have a physical keyboard, a small screen, and limited features outside of call and text.
+They usually had a physical keyboard, a small screen, and limited features outside of call and text.

 Then, in 1992, IBM revealed a revolutionary device that had more capabilities than its preceding mobile phones.
 This prototype smartphone was known as the Simon Personal Communicator and wasn’t released until 1994.
-The device had touchscreen (Yes, way before apple’s iPhone), email, fax, notes, calendar, and apps as well as other widgets that became widespread decades later.
-Although it was ahead of its time, it wasn’t the smoothest mobile device, and so consumers didn’t jump on board right away.
-It only had a small monochrome LCD screen and a one-hour battery life.
-And at $1,100 retail MSRP it only sold 50,000 units in 6 months.
+The device had touchscreen (yes, way before Apple’s iPhone), email, fax, notes, calendar, and apps as well as other widgets that became widespread decades later.
+Although it was ahead of its time, it wasn’t the smoothest device, and so consumers didn’t jump on board right away.
+It only had a small monochrome LCD screen with a one-hour battery life, and at $1,100 retail MSRP it only sold 50,000 units in 6 months.

 The iPhone was one of the most advanced consumer smartphones the market had ever seen.
 The iPhone improved the screen—making it perfect for video, extended the battery life, and had impressive hardware and software.
 The app store allowed for 3rd party apps which expanded the iPhone’s capabilities and created a revolution for the industry.